deephil0226/rent-my-tent/README.md

 ## Next steps
-Our next major goal is to pilot Rent My Tent at [Houghton Festival](https://www.houghtonfestival.co.uk/) in August of this year.
-We’ve had a warm response from [Amanda Eastwood](https://github.com/kelvinlockwood/Rent-My-Tent/blob/master/validation_from_festival_organiser.md) who is keen on the idea, however she doesn’t yet know if Houghton Festival will run this year due to the current Coronavirus crisis.
+Our next major goal is to pilot Rent My Tent at [Houghton Festival](https://www.houghtonfestival.co.uk/) in August of this year. who is keen on the idea, however she doesn’t yet know if Houghton Festival will run this year due to the current Coronavirus crisis.

 We’re also looking to take this project forward alongside opportunities in the blockchain space.
 We’ll be considering [MetaCartel](https://metacartel.xyz/), [The LAO](https://medium.com/@thelaoofficial/become-a-project-funded-by-the-lao-333e03cf5c) and [Celo Camp](https://medium.com/celoorg/announcing-celo-camp-f78ddf07e25d) in due course.